-The significant investments in subsidiaries, are set out in Note 14.
+The significant investments in subsidiaries and associate, are set out in Note 15 and Note 14, respectively.

 Other related companies are companies belonging to directors and directors' family of the Company and is therefore related parties.

 Relationships with related parties that control the Company or are being controlled by the Company or have transactions with the Group were as follows: